Kano Harry Potter Coding Kit- Was £99 now £79.99 via Kano.me

 As you complete each challenge and level up you are rewarded with cosmetic items to customise your avatar such as clothes, accessories and other props all done in a fun cartoon style.

-As you go along making spells you have 99 challenges to complete the games and in that time your coding will also develop and you will gain advanced coding fundamentals that you can use in other avenues of life including school as they teach coding at school now.
+As you go along making spells you have 99 challenges to complete the games and in that time your coding will also develop and you will gain advanced coding fundamentals that you can use in other avenues of life including school as they teach coding for kids at school now.

 So overall with Christmas coming up if you want a fun way to get your kids into coding we have tested Sphero’s in the past but with this Harry Potter wand coding set it gives a new dimension.
 What makes this even more fun for kids the Harry Potter theme and challenge structure taking you from task to task your learning code along the way.
 At £99 learning code in a Harry Potter style with a wand is a cool gift for the kids.